NativeScript/docs-v7/start/ns-setup-installer.md

 #### Node.js

 Shows whether a supported Node.js version is installed on the machine.
-If no such version detected, information about what version will be installed and how much space it requires is shown.
+If no such version is detected, information about what version will be installed and how much space it requires is shown.

-If supported Node.js is installed but its NPM feature is not installed or not added to PATH environment variable then, an appropriate message is shown and the &quot;Install&quot; button is disabled.
+a supported version of Node.js is installed, but its npm feature is not, or if the npm command has not been added to the PATH environment variable, an appropriate message is shown and the &quot;Install&quot; button is disabled.

 #### Android SDK

-Shows whether Android SDK is installed on the machine.
+Shows whether an Android SDK is installed on the machine.
 If an Android SDK is not detected, information about what version will be installed and how much space it requires is shown.

 Whether the Android SDK is installed or not, the following setup actions are available: